 California is made for road trips.
 An easy-to-navigate network of more than 50,000 miles of good-quality highways and freeways link just about every corner of the state, with secondary routes leading to even more under-the-radar finds.
 Some of these roads are famous—Highway 1 along the Pacific Coast, legendary Route 66, and Avenue of the Giants (Highway 101 winding through towering redwoods).
 Some are workhorses—most notably Interstates 5 and 80—getting drivers (and truckers) up and across the state as quickly as possible.
 But even these heavy-lifters can lead you to surprising destinations.

 Speed limits are posted in miles per hour (mph).
-Generally, the speed limit on multilane freeways is 65mph/105 kilometers per hour (kph); on two-lane highways, the limit is generally 55 mph/90 kph.
-The speed limit on city streets is usually 35 mph/55 kph, though in residential areas and near schools, the limit is generally 25 mph.
+Generally, the speed limit on multilane freeways is 65 mph, though in some areas it is 70 mph.
+On two-lane highways, the limit is generally 55 mph.
+The speed limit on city streets is usually 35 mph, though in residential areas and near schools, the limit is generally 25 mph.

 Along freeways with heavy traffic, carpool lanes (also called “diamond lanes” for the diamond-shape pattern painted on the lane’s surfaces) are identified by black-and-white signs that include details on times and days of enforcement (usually during peak rush hour periods on weekdays).
-To drive in most carpool lanes, you must at least two people (including the driver) in the car (some lanes in the San Francisco Bay Area have a three-person minimum.
+To drive in most carpool lanes, you must have at least two people (including the driver) in the car (some lanes in the San Francisco Bay Area have a three-person minimum).
 Tempted to use the lane when you don’t have the required number of riders?
 Don’t—fines are staggeringly high, close to $400 in some areas.
-In the Los Angeles area, carpool lanes may have specific entry and exit zones; adhere to them or you could get a hefty fine.
+In the Los Angeles area, carpool lanes may have specific entry and exit zones; adhere to them or you could get a hefty fine for that as well.

 Report an accident, crime, or unsafe driver by calling 911 from any phone.

 Get ready to roll.
 With its mild climate, outstanding highway system, and nonstop-gorgeous scenery, California stands out as the perfect place for a road trip.
-And renting a car is about as easy as it gets.
-Whether your trip itinerary is a statewide tour of California’s greatest hits, a all-in-the-family visit to iconic theme parks, or an off-the-beaten-track adventure, there’s a vehicle to match your mood and style—snazzy convertibles, family-friendly vans, rugged models that can handle all types of conditions (even snow), even campers and RVs, all in excellent shape and with good road assistance and optional insurance policies.
+And renting a car here is about as easy as it gets.
+Whether your trip itinerary is a statewide tour of California’s greatest hits, an all-in-the-family visit to iconic theme parks, or an off-the-beaten-track adventure, there’s a vehicle to match your mood and style—snazzy convertibles, family-friendly vans, rugged SUVs and pickups that can handle all types of conditions (including snow), even campers and RVs.
+All with good road assistance and optional insurance policies.

-Car rentals are available throughout the state; most major companies have locations at major airports and in convenient city locations.
+Car rentals are available throughout the state; most major companies have locations at the larger airports and in convenient city locations.
 To rent a car in California, you must be at least 25 years old (in most cases) and have a valid driver's license and credit card (used as a security deposit).
 Non-U.S. citizens must have passports.
-Rates may vary, with factors including location, car size and style, accessories (a child safety seat or GPS, for example, may be extra), and the day of the week that you rent.
+Rates may vary, with factors including location, car size and style, accessories (a child safety seat or in-car GPS, for example, may be extra), and the day of the week that you rent.
 Picking up and dropping off a vehicle at different locations can also increase rates.
-For best rates, try booking a car at the same time you reserve your flights.
+For the best deal, try booking a car at the same time you reserve your flights.

 We've compiled a list of reputable companies with rental outlets statewide.
 Check charges in advance; there are lots of options including insurance coverage and extras, so be sure you get what you need and know what you’re paying for before you drive away.
-Companies may also offer a pre-pay fuel plan with discounted prices, worth considering if you know you’ll likely use up at least 1 tank of gas.
+Companies may also offer a pre-pay fuel plan with discounted prices, worth considering if you know you’re likely to use up at least one full tank of gas.

 Another fun way to explore California is to travel by train—a great way to enjoy the scenery instead of focusing on the road ahead.
 Amtrak’s legendary Coast Starlight and Pacific Surfliner trains follow ultra-scenic routes up and down the coast.
-The Capitol Corridor provides an easy east-west route across Northern California, while the San Joaquin slices through the broad and sunny Central Valley with connections to Yosemite National Park and other destinations.
+The Capitol Corridor provides an easy east-west route across Northern California, while the San Joaquins slices through the broad and sunny Central Valley with connections to Yosemite National Park and other destinations.
 Along the way, there are options to link to Amtrak Thruway buses, which serve more than 90 destinations statewide.
 (Plus, you can disembark and rent a car at major stops to do additional exploring.)
 Depending on the route, you may be able to book a space in a special sleeping car, with access to an exclusive parlor car.